U-Jayadhar/pulsetab-extension-internship/README.md

 * This is **not a production-level project**.
 It's a **learning and prototyping** space where I’m actively experimenting with tools and best practices.
 * Expect frequent updates and changes as I continue to learn and iterate.

-## 📍 Next Steps
+## 📍 Steps

-* Setting up a Firebase project
+* Setting up a Firebase project. ✅
+* Firestore Datbase. ✅
+* Google OAuth. ✅
+* Hosting. ✅

+* Functions. ⏳
-* Begin testing integrations.
+* Begin testing integrations. ⏳

 ## 👥 Internship Team